TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

 <br />

-In this line, the script is creating an `admin` token with a secret.
+This line creates an `admin` token using a secret key.

 Maybe we can use the discovered `secret` to create this `token`.

-To test this, I used this simple Python 3 script:
+To test this, I used the following simple Python 3 script:

 <br />